Vgaurav01/chatbot-task/README.md

 # chatbot-task

-Your task is to create a simple **python function**.
+Your task is to implement a simple **python function**.
 We designed it so it could be completed in less than 1-2 hours.

 ## Task
 The function takes in one a single text string and returns another text string: